Bwindi forest national park

 When to go

-All year round, you can visit the park, although the heavy rains are seen in the months of April, May, June, October, and November.
+All year round, you can visit the park, although the heavy rain is in April, May, June, October, and November.

 Getting there